isaacllopisaracil/PrimeTable/README.md

 calculated to have the same width.
 It is not just printing what is in the result, but it is aligned to the right too.
 That's just to present the information in a readable, user-friendly manner.
+ - To see the difference, run the application with parameters `3`, `4`, and `10`.
+Notice how when the numbers in the array are single-digit, the cells' width is smaller than when the numbers have two or three digits.
+Note also that in these cases, all numbers are aligned to the right.
 - **Error messaging**: If you try to run the application with a bad input, the application will run but show error messages in red.
 The messages are humanly readable so that the user can know what is wrong